omidarmat/onLearn/react.md

 Based on these two pieces of information, we can understand that if objects or functions are passed as props, the child component will always see them **as new props** on each re-render.
 So if props are different between re-renders, `memo` will not work.
 This is the issue that we have with `memo`.

 In summary, if we memoize a component but then we give it functions or objects as props, the component will always re-render anyway, regardless of being memoized.
-So there must a solution.
+So there must be a solution.

 We can make objects and functions stable.
-We need to memoize objects and functions, to make them stable (preserve) between re-renders.
+We need to memoize objects and functions to make them stable (preserve) between re-renders.
 This way, unlike before, two identical memoized objects will now be strictly equal.
 To do this we can use `useMemo` and `useCallback`.

-`useMemo` is used to memoize values that we want to preserve between renders, and `useCallback` is used to memoize functions between rendes.
+`useMemo` is used to memoize any value that we want to preserve between renders, and `useCallback` is used to memoize functions between rendes.

 > **Note:** `useCallback` is just a special case of `useMemo`.